Frequently Asked Questions

 In the summer, roads are always graded prior to having chloride applied.
 If your road needs graded, please submit a service request.
 In addition, we try to blade gravel roads after it rains and the road has softened up.
 In the winter, we must wait until the frost is out of the roads before we can grade them.

 Potholes occur as the result of melting ice and snow.
 The melting water drains under the pavement through cracks caused by traffic.
 As the temperatures begin freezing at night, the water becomes ice and expands under the pavement, forcing the pavement to lift.
 As traffic continues to drive over this section of road and the temperatures rise above freezing, a shallow divot occurs under the road and the pavement breaks.
 A pothole is formed as a result.
-Potholes are now mainly patched by our new patch trucks.
-These trucks allow one man to do the job with increased safety (the worker never stands behind the truck).
-However, some patching is still done by hand.

 The Road Commission's main source of funding is comprised of gas and weight taxes and driver's license fees and is distributed by the state through a formula, also known as ACT 51.
 The Road Commission does not receive property taxes.
 For more information click here (source: Oakland County Road Commission) or view this slideshow.